 With more than two thousands years of history, Naples has a lot to see.
 You can easily spend a few days – even a week – in Naples and still not feel like you’ve done everything you want to do.

 It’s not just that there are a lot of sights to see in Naples, it’s also a city where you can spend your time walking the streets and absorbing the beautiful chaos that’s going on around you.

 And don’t even get me started on how much time you can spend trying the pizza at different pizzerias around Naples (here’s a hint – each one will be delicious!).

 I’ve written previously about my impressions of Naples and why I came to love the good, despite the bad.

 But in this story, I want to talk about things that you can do outside the city, because there are some incredible day trips from Naples!

-I really enjoyed spending a couple of weeks based in the city because it is a perfect base to do day trips from Naples to other sites in the area.
-And, believe me, there are a lot of incredible places to visit nearby!
+I really enjoyed spending a couple of weeks based in the city because it is a perfect base to explore some of the attractions near Naples.
+And, believe me, there are a lot of amazing places to visit nearby!

-Let me give you suggestions for six day trips from Naples that I would recommend.
+Let me give you suggestions for more than a dozen day trips from Naples that I would recommend.
 I’ve marked each of them on the map below so you can get a sense of how far away they are.